 Jāņa iela 5 * Mon – Thu 9:30 – 21:00, Fri 9:30 – 22:00, Sat 12:00 – 22:00, Sun 12:00 – 21:00

 I found this place by accident while walking around the old town.
 It serves very good coffee, as well as specialty teas and posh stuff like matcha and mocha ice lattes.
 There are also some nice sandwiches and cakes.
 The crowd seems to be a mix of locals, foreign students and hipster tourists, which is a bit more interesting than your average tourist trap in this area.
 Prices were comparable with Rocket Bean.

 Kaņepes Kultūras centrs

 An alternative cultural centre with lots of cool stuff going on – live music, parties, poetry (in Latvian, most likely) and more.
-The Facebook page has event listings, with some English info sometimes.
+The Facebook page has event listings, with occasional English info.

 Tallinas Iela Kvartals (Tallinas St Quarter)

-A warehouse area turned into a cool art / culture thing.
-Host exhibitions, screenings, parties and all kinds of other cool alternative stuff.
+A warehouse area turned into a cool art / culture thing. they host exhibitions, screenings, parties and all kinds of other cool alternative stuff.
 Check the Facebook page for info.

 Kalnciema Iela 39 * Mon-Wed, Sat, Sun 17:00 – 23:00, Thu 17:00 – Fri 12:00, then Fri 17:00 – 2:00

 I ended up at this place quite randomly because I was out with some locals in the area.
-There were some cool people in it and it seemed to be a location for a cool local art / poetry event at the time, so it gets extra points for being cool.
-There’s both indoor and outdoor seating and it’s right next to where the market is.
+There were some interesting people in it and it seemed to be a location for a funky local art / poetry event at the time, so it gets extra points for being cool.
+There’s both indoor and outdoor seating and it’s right next to Kalnciema market.